chief15092009/Australia-Federal-Court/Rules of Procedure/Appellate Division/Civil Appeal Rules.md

 ### Prehearing Conference

-**Rule 5.17 -** On the request of a party or on a panel justice’s own motion, the court or a panel justice may direct a prehearing conference.
+**Rule 5.17 -** On the request of a party or on a panel judge’s own motion, the court or a panel judge may direct a prehearing conference.

-**Rule 5.18 -** If a direction for a prehearing conference is made under Rule 5.17, the parties or their solicitors must attend before a panel justice at the time and place directed to consider one or more of the following:
+**Rule 5.18 -** If a direction for a prehearing conference is made under Rule 5.17, the parties or their solicitors must attend before a panel judge at the time and place directed to consider one or more of the following:
 - **(a)** the simplification or isolation of issues on the appeal;
 - **(b)** the fixing of the time for the hearing of the appeal; and
 - **(c)** any other matter that might expedite the appeal.

-**Rule 5.19 -** The panel justice presiding at a prehearing conference may make an order or direction on any matter referred to in Rule 5.18 (a) to (c).
+**Rule 5.19 -** The panel judge presiding at a prehearing conference may make an order or direction on any matter referred to in Rule 5.18 (a) to (c).

 ### Points of Law and Authorities Not Cited in Factum